 Sometimes referred to as ‘indicative ideas’ or ‘creative ideas’, the request appears in a brief and forms a key part of the selection criteria for respondents.

-These ideas can amount to weeks of unpaid work for the agencies taking part in the pitch; not to mention the intellectual property issues that play out in this unregulated scene.
+These ideas can amount to weeks of unpaid work for the consultancy taking part in the pitch; not to mention the intellectual property issues that play out in this unregulated scene.
 The practice of free pitching is further validated when creative agencies/consultancies willingly give their work away for free, under the promise of potentially fruitful future work from these potential clients.

 It is not the purpose of this article to explain the various sides of the free pitching debate – these can be easily found with a search engine.
-This article is also not meant to take the moral high ground – I admit freely that we have (regrettably) taken part in free pitches in the past for various reasons and with a wide range of clients from state government bodies to organisations involved in education, utilities and the arts.
-We’ve learnt from these experiences and as part of our own business strategy moving forward, we’ve chosen to not take part in any requests for proposals, tenders or pitches where we are asked to conduct our core business without pay.
+This article is also not meant to take the moral high ground – we admit freely that we have (regrettably) taken part in free pitches in the past for various reasons and with a wide range of clients from state government bodies to organisations involved in education, utilities and the arts.
+We’ve learnt from these experiences and as part of our own business strategy moving forward, we’ve chosen to not take part in any requests for proposals, tenders or pitches where we are asked to work without pay.

-We believe that a great, mutually respectful client-agency relationship doesn’t begin with one party requesting free work from the other.
+We believe that a mutually respectful client-agency relationship doesn’t begin with one party requesting free work from the other.

 Our work is collaborative, immersive and creative – none of which can occur when one party is observing the other passively and without input, while the other is working without a value placed on their time, expertise and output.

-Our clients respect what we have to bring to the table, our team work with global boards of directors, committees, councils, diverse ranges of stakeholder groups and communities around Australia to carry out the work they do – from research, to strategy to design.
+Our team work with boards, committees, councils, diverse ranges of stakeholder groups and communities around Australia to carry out the work they do – from research, to strategy to design.
 Without a mutual respect for the people we work with, what do we have left?